geoserver/geoserver/doc/en/user/source/services/wms/reference.rst

      - This is a GeoServer vendor parameter and only applicable for GetMap requests.
 Returns everything that was rendered at the time the rendering process threw an exception.
 Can be used with the :ref:`WMS Configuration Limits <wms_configuration_limits>` to return a partial image even if the request is terminated for exceeding one of these limits.
 It also works with the ``timeout`` :ref:`vendor parameter <wms_vendor_parameters>`.
    * - JSON
      - ``EXCEPTIONS=application/json``
-     - Simple Json representation.
+     - Simple JSON representation.
    * - JSONP
      - ``EXCEPTIONS=text/javascript``
-     - Return a JsonP in the form: paddingOutput(...jsonp...).
+     - Return JSONP in the form: paddingOutput(...jsonp...).
 See :ref:`wms_vendor_parameters` to change the callback name.
 Note that this format is disabled by default (See :ref:`wms_global_variables`).

 .. _wms_getcap: